Jahanshah1/Dungeon-Slayer-game/README.md

 - Inventory system with more weapons
 - Interactive houses/huts with NPCs
 - upgrade system
+### Long term plans
 - Make a 3d game using unreal engine 5
-- P2E concept for Dungeon slayer ( where people can play the game on any blockchain and earn tokens in return )
+- P2E concept for Dungeon slayer ( where people can play the game on a certain blockchain and earn tokens in return )